cooltey/LazyPR/README.md

-A simple command shell script for lazy people to pull a Pull Request from GitHub
+A simple shell script for lazy people to pull a Pull Request from GitHub

 # Set up
 Only tested on MacOS machine: